ga4gh/vrs/docs/source/concepts/AdditionalDataTypes/index.rst

 #########

-The root of all variant data classes, `Variation` primarily plays a role as a common schema for representing variants and associated variant expressions, such as HGVS or SPDI strings.
+The root of all variant data classes, `Variation` primarily plays a role as a common schema for representing variants and associated variant expressions, such as HGVS, ISCN, or SPDI strings.

 Definition and Information Model
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$